Skip to main content

 Supporting gut health requires consistent intake of nutrients that help beneficial microbes grow and function effectively.

-The 4 Nutrients That Strengthen Gut Health
+The 4 Nutrients That Support a Healthy Microbiome

 Fiber is a non-digestible carbohydrate found in plant foods such as fruits, vegetables, nuts, seeds, and legumes.
 Both soluble and insoluble fiber support digestive health.